aardvarkxr/aardvark/README.md

 All of this has been tested on Windows 10 with VS2017.
 Other platforms (including other versions of Windows) and other compilers are left as an exercise to the reader.)
-This has also only been tested in debug.

 Follow these steps: